File to write the current Wrapper status to.

 The Wrapper is started.

-It will remain in this state until the Wrapper begins to shut down.
+It will remain in this state until the Wrapper begins to shut down or is paused.

 The Wrapper has begin to shutdown.